christopherwk210/generator-parcel/README.md

 ```
 npm start
 ```
+Your project will be available locally at [http://localhost:1234](http://localhost:1234)

 ## Sample output
 Here's an example of what the project structure might look like after generation: